britzl/easel/README.md

 # Usage
 Easel uses a concept of programs to represent the contents of an active render script.
 Easel programs are run from the render context and has access to all functions from the render.* namespace.

+## Easel render script
+To use Easel in a project the `easel/easel.render` file has to be set as the active rendered in game.project.

 ## Creating programs
 An Easel program is represented as a Lua table with life cycle functions: